GeekTrainer/learn-django/Module5/Module5_Unit4.md

     path('update_delete_shelters', views.ShelterEdits.as_view(), name='ShelterEdits'),
 ```

 For the **Update** and **Delete** views we need to add the primary key `<pk>` in the path along with whether it will be updating or deleting the record.
-We are also adding the path for the **update_delete_shelters** template that will give you access to perform one of these functions.
+By adding this primary key it will capture the `id` of the shelter from the URL and correlate it with the database in order to know which record to delete or update.
+We have also added the path for the **update_delete_shelters** template that will give you access to perform one of these functions.

-Since we will only be able to access the update/delete functions from the **shelter_form.html** file we now need to create the `update_delete_shelters` link on this page under the comment `<!--TODO: Carry over parent links and add new update_delete_shelters link-->`.
-By adding the below code to the **shelter_form.html** file it will create the new link in the sidebar navigation.
+Since we will only be able to access the update/delete functions from the **shelter_form.html** file we now need to create the `update_delete_shelters` link in the sidebar navigation.

+6. On **shelter_form.html** page add the code under the comment `<!--TODO: Carry over parent links and add new update_delete_shelters link-->`.

 ```html
 <!--TODO: Carry over parent links and add new update_delete_shelters link-->